Forecasting through deep learning and modal decomposition in two-phase concentric jets: Conclusions

 \section{Conclusions}

-In this work we have shown how deep learning models can be used to predict future dynamics in four different multi-phase flow problems using CNN and RNN architectures.
+The development of a real-time prediction model to improve fuel chamber injectors' performance in turbofan engines, is a complex task very difficult to achieve with classical methods: using experimental data or numerical simulations.
+However, this work shows that forecasting models based on deep learning can be a very promising tool for achieving such a task.
+Here we have presented two deep learning models; RNN and CNN, where as shown in table \ref{tab: training_testing_time} the computational cost required is extremely low.
 The architecture of both models is the same regardless of the flow dynamics we are predicting, showing the generalization capabilities of the models presented, which have been tested suitable to predict the flow evolution from numerical databases, reducing the computational cost of the numerical simulations.
 We have also shown how modal decomposition techniques such as HODMD can be used to identify the main structures in a flow and use them to reconstruct the original database with a less complex dynamics, but at the same time maintaining its main attributes.
 This reduction of complexity in the data set also reduces the NN training complexity, as shown in Tables \ref{tab: rrmse_s2_s3} and \ref{tab: rrmse_m2_m3}.
 Further note from the results how the prediction error when using the CNN model is smaller than when using the RNN architecture.
-We believe the data sets format could be one of the reasons that justifies this result.
-Recall, data sets used in this work are snapshots taken from direct numerical simulations of a multi-phase flow, each snapshot with a size $(100 \times 200 \times 1)$.
+We believe the data set format could be one reason to justify this result.
+Recall, data sets used in this work are snapshots taken from direct numerical simulations of a two-phase flow, where each snapshot has a size $(100 \times 200 \times 1)$.
 Given that convolutional architectures were designed to deal with snapshots, we can pass them directly into the CNN model.
 However, the RNN model is mainly composed by an LSTM layer, which was not designed to deal with snapshots, but with vectors.
-Therefore, we need to reshape the original snapshots into vectors, before transferring them to the model.
+Therefore, we need to flatten the original snapshots into vectors, before transferring them to the model.
 This reshaping could cause a loss of information in the spatial dimension and consequently the RNN model will not be able to achieve such a low prediction error as the CNN model does.
 The biggest advantage of our proposed models is their capability to generate two future predictions in each flow, with a low prediction error, without varying the architecture and using only $10$ previous snapshots.